 Below you will find a list of February chores that will get your heart racing for spring.
 No matter the weather, these things will help ensure that you have a successful growing season.

 - Give all your garden tools a good cleaning and sharpening

-- Prune your fruit trees.
+- Plant fruit trees now, and prune your current fruit trees.
 Find a pruning guide here.